stellardreams/stellardreams.github.io/_posts/2021-03-07-Adeel's-answers-on-Quora.md

 Here is a link to my [profile on Quora](https://www.quora.com/profile/Adeel-Khan-3/answers).
 Maybe there is something on there that could be useful for you.

 Feel free to engage me on Quora and ask me a question that you may have on your mind.
-A question you believe I could assist you in answering/or help frame another question or series of questions.
+A question, that you believe I could assist you in answering.
+And/or help frame another question or series of questions.

 Thanks for reading.